PHYSICAL DIMENSIONS

 WHR and health risk

 The WHO defines WHR thresholds for cardiovascular risk separately from the attractiveness research: above 0.90 for men and above 0.85 for women indicates increased risk.
+Our weight percentile calculator provides additional context on where your weight sits relative to population norms.
 This is based on metabolic and cardiometabolic evidence, not preference data, and applies across populations.

 Shoulder-to-waist ratio: the male equivalent